petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/liferay-product-offering.md

 Liferay Experience CLoud Self-Managed (formerly DXP Cloud) is our Platform-as-a-Service offering.
 Liferay provides the Software itself, and also the infrastructure, all of the Platform Services, and so on.

-Plus, with Liferay Experience Cloud Self-Managed there are predefined offers that include things like Backup, VPN services and so on.
-Further to this these scale via OOTB HA, auto-scaling capabilities, auto-failover capabilities, and provide load balancing.
+Additionally, with Liferay Experience Cloud Self-Managed, there are predefined offers that include things like Backup and VPN services.
+Furthermore, these scale via OOTB High Availability, auto-scaling capabilities, auto-failover capabilities, and provide load balancing.
 These activities are very important, but they can be hard and/or expensive to implement.

 ![Services provided by Liferay Experience Cloud Self Managed.](the-liferay-product/images/04.png)

-Liferay also provides an Infrastructure Uptime SLA of 99.95%, does regular updates to the platform services, provides the full DevSecOps CI/CD pipeline with build management and so on.
+Liferay also provides an Infrastructure Uptime SLA of 99.95%, does regular updates to the platform services, provides the full DevSecOps CI/CD pipeline with build management.

 But, there are still some time-consuming and relatively low-value activities that are the Customer’s responsibility - like Updates, Patches, Upgrades and finally the high-value Application Delivery work.